lupyuen/lupyuen.github.io/src/nuttx.md

 Today we shall __build, flash and run__ NuttX on the [__PineCone BL602__](https://lupyuen.github.io/articles/pinecone) and [__PineDio Stack BL604__](https://lupyuen.github.io/articles/pinedio) RISC-V Boards.
 (Pic above)

-(The steps in this article should work on __any BL602 or BL604 Board__: Pinenut, DT-BL10, MagicHome BL602, ...)
+(The steps in this NuttX tutorial / primer should work on __any BL602 or BL604 Board__: Pinenut, DT-BL10, MagicHome BL602, ...)

 We'll briefly explore the __internals of NuttX__ to understand how it works...